Where Prothena Corp Stands With Analysts | Benzinga

 Where Prothena Corp Stands With Analysts

-Prothena Corp (NASDAQ:PRTA) has observed the following analyst ratings within the last quarter:
+Within the last quarter, Prothena Corp (NASDAQ:PRTA) has observed the following analyst ratings:

 |Last 30 Days